IowaScaledEngineering/ise-docs/docs/Interlocking In A Box/manual.md

 ![](img/title.jpg){align=right style="width: 40%; min-width:200px; margin-top:0px; margin-bottom: 0px"}
 The Iowa Scaled Engineering [Interlocking In A Box](https://www.iascaled.com/store/CKT-IIAB) is a simple solution for an automatic or manual interlocking (diamond) where one track crosses another at grade.
-No local operator or dispatcher intervention is required to safely manage operation across the diamond.
-In essence, it operates on a first come, first served basis.
-Providing all the necessary sensors and signal logic, the Interlocking In A Box drives signals of your choice on one operational track crossing a modeled, but inoperable track.

-At an automatic interlocking, sensors detect the arrival of a train on the approach to the diamond.
-If the diamond is already occupied by a crossing train, the signal remains red until that train clears the diamond.
-Then the signl at the diamond turns green allowing the train to cross.

-For a manual interlocking, an approaching train is not detected automatically.
-Instead, to cross the diamond, the conductor must press a button or flip a lever typically located in a trackside box.
-Signal logic will then verify that the crossing track is clear of any conflicting traffic and then the signal turns green.

-Once a train is cleared and proceeds across the diamond, the signal automatically returns to red again and the process is allowed to repeat.
+Stand-alone automatic interlockings were common, particularly on grainger roads in the midwestern US where competing branchlines criss-crossed running to every little dot on the map.
+Some of the larger ones had towers and operators controlling them, but many were simpler operations that involved automatic signals where the first train to approach - or the first crew to unlock the cabinet and push the button in manual cases - would get a signal to cross.
+The Interlocking In A Box helps add this sort of operational interest to your layout - a way to slow down your operators from just barreling across that diamond without a care in the world.

+This version concentrates on the core use case - a simple, single track crossing, where one track is real and the crossing track isn't, and the goal is to force your crews to slow down, wait to get the light, and then proceed.
+It's designed to be easy to install and configure - the sensors just plug in, configuration of delays is done by switches on the board, and signals just connect into the terminal blocks.

 **FIX ME** Insert diagram here

-When set up for an automatic interlocking, the Interlocking In A Box comes with TrainSpotter optical detectors to sense the presence of a train on the approach and in the diamond.
+When set up for an automatic interlocking, the Interlocking In A Box comes with three TrainSpotter optical detectors to sense the presence of a train on the approaches and in the diamond.
 Since these are optical detectors, no resistive wheelsets are required, simplifying the installation.
-To use it as a manual interlocking, the approach detectors can be replaced with pushbuttons.
+To use it as a manual interlocking, the approach detectors can be replaced with pushbuttons mounted on the fascia.
 In both case, conflicting traffic on the diamond can be simulated through an adjustable, and randomized, delay.
 This delay causes an arriving train to wait some period of time before the signal turns green, adding some variety to the operations.

 !!! note "Please Note"
     The Interlocking In A Box is meant for use with a single operational